-Introduction
+23 Introduction

-This paper substantiates the ability of wireless systems to measure remotely and autonomously the performance of any component of a constructed facility that involves existing cracks such as bridges, building facades, etc over long periods of time.
-One of the first systems to move wireless technology from the research lab to the field serves as the example of this class of wireless systems.
-While there are and will be other wireless systems, this system was chosen as a typical example of the wireless class for comparison with wired systems.
-For some time, wireless systems have been on the verge of being usefully deployed in the field for structural health monitoring (SHM).
-These systems, such as that described in this paper, have now matured to the point that the data logging and communication nodes can be sustainably deployed in the field in robust enclosures at an affordable price.
-In addition, the process of data logging, internet transmission and graphical data display have also matured to the point that display of data can be accomplished by the average engineer.
+24 This paper substantiates the ability of wireless systems to measure remotely and autonomously the performance of any component of a constructed facility that involves existing 25 26 cracks such as bridges, building facades, etc. over long periods of time.
+For some time, wireless systems have been on the verge of being usefully deployed in the field for structural health 27 28 monitoring (SHM).
+These systems, such as that which serves as the example in this paper, have 29 now matured to the point that the data logging and communication nodes can be sustainably 30 deployed in the field at an affordable price in robust, weather proof enclosures with solar power supply and provision for external devices.
+In addition, the process of autonomous data logging and 31 internet transmission have also matured to the point that storage and internet based graphical 32 33 display of data can be accomplished by the average engineer.

-Structural health is monitored in this example by the measurement of micro-meter opening and closing of cracks on the interior walls of structure.
-This response and the associated climatological data are transmitted via a secure Internet connection in an adjacent structure back to a central server where they are made available via the World Wide Web.
-While the nodes themselves are weather proof, the displacement sensors are not.
-Since there are other, more weather proof micro-meter displacement transducers, this interior case can also serve as an example for exterior deployment.
-Development of inexpensive, climatologically robust displacement transducers has lagged development of inexpensive data logging nodes because these systems have been developed for the larger agricultural market where the emphasis is on recording environmental and soil moisture conditions.
-The much smaller market for structural health monitoring through crack displacement, the basis of this comparison, is dependent upon other markets to drive accessory development.
+Structural health is monitored in this example by the measurement of micro-meter opening 34 and closing of cracks on the interior walls of structure.
+This response and the associated 35 36 climatological data are transmitted via a secure Internet connection in an adjacent structure back to a central server where they are made available via the World Wide Web.
+While the nodes 37 themselves are weather proof, the displacement sensors are not.
+Since there are other, more 38 39 weather proof micro-meter displacement transducers, this interior case can also serve as an example for exterior deployment.
+Development of inexpensive, climatologically robust 40 41 displacement transducers has lagged development of inexpensive wireless data logging nodes 42 because these nodes have been developed for the larger agricultural market where the emphasis is 43 on recording environmental and soil moisture conditions.
+The much smaller market for structural 44 health monitoring through measurement of crack displacement, the basis of this comparison, is dependent upon larger markets other than the relatively small civil engineering market to drive 45 development of accessory instruments for the nodes.
+46